Health Tips to Avoid Winter Illnesses

 Get a Flu Shot

 As the old saying goes, an ounce of prevention is worth a pound of cure.
-By getting vaccinated against the flu, you can substantially decrease your chances of contracting this serious infection.
+By against the flu, you can substantially decrease your chances of contracting this serious infection.
 While many regard the flu as a minor illness, it can actually lead to serious complications that hospitalize tens of thousands of people each year.
 It also forces numerous people to miss extended time at work.
 In fact, according to the CDC, the flu accounts for 111 million workdays, resulting in an estimated 7 billion in lost productivity.

 Practice Good Hygiene